AleoNet/snarkOS/README.md

 ### 3.3 Configuration File

-A `snarkOS.toml` file is generated in the `~/.snarkOS/` directory when the node is initialized for the time.
+A `config.toml` file is generated in the `~/.snarkOS/` directory when the node is initialized for the time.
-Updating this `snarkOS.toml` file allows node operators to specify default settings for the node without having to specify additional information in the CLI.
+Updating this `config.toml` file allows node operators to specify default settings for the node without having to specify additional information in the CLI.

 ## 4. JSON-RPC Interface